EHMD28/m-calc_ver.3/README.md

 # M-Calculator Version 3

+This project has been deprecated.
+Use [M-Calculator Version 4](https://github.com/EHMD28/m-calc_ver.4) instead.

 ## About
 A CLI tool for evaluating mathematical expressions and then printing the result.
 The program is written entirely in C with no dependencies and is contained in a